the-programmers-hangout/website/src/content/resources/topic/projects/http-project-guide/chapter-12.md

 There are other replies we might send though, for example lets say someone requests `missing.txt` and we don't have that.
 We need to inform the client it doesn't exist.
 We do this by sending a 404.
-Its mostly the same as the previous but we change the number and message to something different
+It's mostly the same as the previous but we change the number and message to something different

 ```txt